 - Preventing truck breakdowns: Predictive maintenance technology is now available to the trucking industry.
 Instead of performing maintenance and repairs at regular intervals or after a vehicle malfunctions, this technology allows trucking companies to perform maintenance when an algorithm predicts impending equipment failure.
 Predictive maintenance technology can not only reduce repair costs and maximize vehicle up time, but also help prevent breakdowns that can lead to deadly truck accidents.

 What Are the Challenges Associated With AI Technology in Trucking?

 In a recent study, researchers found that trucking fleets using AI-powered dashcams and frequent coaching had 22% fewer accidents and 56% fewer unsafe driving incidents, as reported on businesswire.
 Benefits notwithstanding, there may be challenges with implementing AI technology in the trucking industry.
 For some companies, the cost of implementation may be prohibitive.
 Other issues may include lack of standardization and privacy concerns.

 What Is the Role of a Personal Injury Attorney With AI Technology?

 AI technology can record data about the actions and driving behavior of the trucker and about the semi-truck itself.
-Our Colorado Springs personal injury lawyers can use that data to support a claim for compensation if you or your loved one has been seriously injured in a truck accident.
+Our Colorado Springs truck accident lawyers can use that data to support a claim for compensation if you or your loved one has been seriously injured in a truck accident.

 Attorney Timothy Bussey has been voted Top Attorney in Colorado Springs by Colorado Springs Style magazine for the past nine years in a row.
 Contact The Bussey Law Firm, P.C. at (719) 475-2555 to find out how we can help.